-“How Do You Keep Your Xmas Tree Alive Longer” is the question I asked myself every-single-year!
+“How Do I Keep Your Xmas Tree Alive Longer,” is the question I asked myself every single year!

 ‘Tis the season of giving, so I thought I’d give you, my dear friend, the gift of KNOWLEDGE–I’m sorry I didn’t wrap it! 😉

 I’m giving you 4 tips on keeping your X-mas tree alive as long as possible!

 Keep your Xmas tree alive longer and extend the holiday fun with these tips:

 1. Cut the Trunk Base